AuthorizeNet/sdk-java/README.md

 Sample Code
 ===========
 There are some sample unit tests that are located in the test directory.
-They can doemonstrate basic functionality.
+They can demonstrate basic functionality.
 However, detailed sample code for all of the API operations available can be found in our sample code repository at https://github.com/AuthorizeNet/sample-code-java